 Dr. Hegde: That’s difficult to say.
 Keep in mind the purpose of these, and why they are important.
 Try for two sessions each day, or one, or maybe combine the massage and passive exercise sessions or do them on alternate days.
 You will have to see what you can handle.

-DCN: lease tell us about what bedsores are and how to reduce the chances of bedsores.
+DCN: Please tell us what bedsores are and how to reduce the chances of bedsores.

 Dr. Hegde: A bedsore is basically the breakdown of the skin.
 This could happen because of lack of moisture or lack of circulation to that area.